daisygunn/my-contact-book/README.md

 ![](assets/images/retrieve_contacts.png)

-*'As a user, I want to be able to retrieve a contact's information based upon their name or number.'*
+*'As a user, I want to be able to retrieve a contact's information based upon their name'*
-This is one of the choices from the main menu, if the user selects option 2, they are taken to search their contacts by either name/number/category.
+This is one of the choices from the main menu, if the user selects option 2, they are taken to search their contacts by either name/category.
 If there is a match found it is printed to the terminal.

 ![](assets/images/contact_search_image.png)